devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/5-recipe-page.md

 ## Tech Stack

 For this project, you have the flexibility to use HTML, CSS, and JavaScript or a Front-end library like React, Vue, etc. Consider the learning curve and additional setup required when choosing a library.
-If you are not familiar with any Front-end libraries, it is recommended to use Vanilla JavaScript.

-Alternatively, you can also consider using a frontend framework like Next.js for this project.
-Next.js is a popular React framework that provides server-side rendering, automatic code splitting, and simplified routing.
-It offers benefits such as improved performance, better SEO, and a smoother development experience.
-However, keep in mind that using Next.js may require some additional setup and learning compared to Vanilla JavaScript.

 Good luck with the challenge!